Enumeration of Flats of the Extended Catalan and Shi Arrangements with Species: Introduction

 \begin{example} Let $ \SpList $ denote the \textbf{species of lists}.
 Namely

 We have $ \left|\SpList[n]\right|=n! $ for every $ n $ and hence $ \SpList(x) = \sum_{n=0}^{\infty}x^{n} = \frac{1}{1-x} $. \end{example}

 Making use of species enables us to calculate generating functions systematically.
 Namely we can define operations for species such as sum, product, and so on.
 These operations are compatible with the corresponding operations for the generating functions.
-Hence we may say that species is a refinement of the exponential generating function. \begin{definition} For species $ \SpF $ and $ \SpG $, we define the \textbf{sum} $ \SpF+\SpG $ by $ (\SpF+\SpG)[V] \coloneqq \SpF[V] \sqcup \SpG[V] $, where $ \sqcup $ means the disjoint union. \end{definition} Then we have $ (\SpF+\SpG)(x) = \SpF(x)+\SpG(x) $. \begin{definition} Let
+Hence we may say that species is a refinement of the exponential generating function. \begin{definition} For species $ \SpF $ and $ \SpG $, we define the \textbf{sum} $ \SpF+\SpG $ by $ (\SpF+\SpG)[V] \coloneqq \SpF[V] \sqcup \SpG[V] $, where $ \sqcup $ means the disjoint union. \end{definition} Then we have $ (\SpF+\SpG)(x) = \SpF(x)+\SpG(x) $. \begin{definition} For every species $ \SpF $ and a nonnegative integer $ k $, define the species $ \SpF_{k} $ by